bhagwat23/desing-knowledge/srp.md

 2. Write Unit test

 A Developer should not be responsible for creating a design or testing a software.
 Since a developer responsibilities is to write code and unit test.
+A developer should have one relavent responbility.
+He/She should not have a multiple responsibility which are not relevent to him/her

 Voilation:
 If a developer is asked to test an application or is asked to desing an application.
+Since Testing and architecturing a software is not a developer's responsibility.